top of page

 Training Convenience

 Where do you normally train, or what’s logistically possible to access?
 If you live somewhere flat like the Great Plains in the United States, you will probably not want to sign up for an exceptionally mountainous race because you won’t be able to train for it by climbing and descending mountains.
-Likewise, if you have mountainous trails out your back door that you love training on, a race on flat or even paved surfaces could feel outside of your wheelhouse when race day comes.
+Likewise, if you have mountainous trails out your back door that you love training on, a race on flat or paved surfaces could feel outside of your wheelhouse when race day comes.

 Preferred Training Style